GamezAr94/TheLokal/README.md

 > Cashier
 ![alt text](https://github.com/GamezAr94/TheLokal/blob/master/The%20Lokal/Assets/Sprites/Zara_Sprites.png)

-## Notes
+## IMPORTANT
 ```
-The game isn't finished, the player can leaves the drinks
+The game isn't finished, the player can leaves the drinks and there is not many sprites in the game such as chairs and UI
 game performance is slow, ***THIS GAME IS MEANT TO BE AN EXPERIMENT TO IMPLEMENT A PATH FINDING ALGORITHM*** and that goal was successfully achieved
 this algorithm is slow because it compares almost every cell, the algorithm will compare all cells at runtime every time a customer is created.
+***More features will be added to this game in the future***
 ```